Cape Town City Hall

 Cape Town City Hall (Note: Kaapstad Stadsaal) is a large Edwardian building, built in 1905, and located in Cape Town's city centre.
 It is located on the Grand Parade, to the west of the Castle, and is built from honey-coloured oolitic limestone, imported from Bath in England.

 History

-The building was designed as the result of a public competition, the winning architects being Messrs Harry Austin Reid and Frederick George Green, with the contractors being Messrs T. Howard and F. G. Scott.
+Until 1905, the mother city did not have its own city hall, despite the local authorities having their own town halls.
+In 1887, around the Queen Victoria's Golden Jubilee, the construction of a city hall was mooted as a tribute, Six years later (1893) once the town council had approved of a scheme, a public competition was organized with H S Greaves, the chief architect of Public Works, as assessor.
+The winning architects were Messrs Harry Austin Reid and Frederick George Green, with the contractors being Messrs T. Howard and F. G. Scott.
 Much of the building material, including fixtures and fittings was imported from Europe.
 The building was formally opened by the Mayor of Cape Town, Hyman Liberman.